pboyd/mosaic/README.md

 ## Credit

+In addition to the Go standard library, this program also uses the following modules.
+Many thanks to their authors.

+- [github.com/marekm4/color-extractor](https://github.com/marekm4/color-extractor) finds the primary color of images and tiles.
+- The KNN implementation from [github.com/cdipaolo/goml](https://github.com/cdipaolo/goml) finds the closest match for a tile color.
+- [github.com/disintegration/imaging](github.com/disintegration/imaging) handles all the image resizing.

 For the example image:

 - The Go Gopher was designed by [Renee French](http://reneefrench.blogspot.com/)
 - Base image by [Takuya Ueda](https://github.com/golang-samples/gopher-vector)
 - Tile images were gathered from around the internet, but mainly the [Go blog](https://go.dev/blog/gopher)